 The right issue has drawbacks, even though it’s a reasonably priced way for a business to get the money it needs.
 The following are some typical drawbacks of the right issue of shares for a company:

-- Limited Investment Increase: One important drawback of a right issue of shares is that it limits the amount of capital that a business may raise, especially in comparison to initial public offerings.
-The maximum amount of money a corporation may raise via a right issue is often restricted by stock exchanges and is frequently based on the equity valuation of the firm as of right now.
-As a result, if a company’s stock is cheap, raising money through a right issue might put a burden on its finances.
+- Limited Investment Increase: A critical drawback of a rights issue of shares is that it limits the amount of capital that a business may raise, especially in comparison to initial public offerings.
+Stock exchanges often restrict the maximum amount of money a corporation may raise via a rights issue.
+It is frequently based on the firm’s equity valuation as of the present.
+As a result, if a company’s stock is cheap, raising money through a rights issue might put a burden on its finances.

-- Dilution of Share Value: The ownership holdings of present shareholders may be diluted if a corporation issues additional equity shares in order to raise funds.
+- Dilution of Share Value: The ownership holdings of present shareholders may be diluted if a corporation issues additional equity shares to raise funds.
 The percentage of ownership held by current investors declines when new investors acquire shares.
-Current shareholders may be concerned about this dilution as it may reduce their ownership and influence over the business.
+Current shareholders may be concerned about this dilution, as it may reduce their ownership and influence over the business.

-- Under Subscription Risk: The risk of under subscription comes when shareholders do not acquire all of the new shares that are being distributed through the rights offering.
-As a consequence, the firm may not be able to obtain the necessary amount of money, which could render it unable to complete its financial needs.
+- Undersubscription Risk: The risk of undersubscription occurs when shareholders do not acquire all of the new shares distributed through the rights offering.
+As a consequence, the firm may not be able to obtain the necessary amount of money, which could render it unable to meet its financial needs.

 In summary

 Companies may raise cash from present owners via rights issues of shares by giving more shares at a reduced rate.
-As a result, shareholders may take part in the company’s growth and expansion goals and raise their stock rights.
-While there are benefits to taking part in a rights issue, such as lower stock prices and better financial circumstances, there are also possible drawbacks, like lower stock prices.
+As a result, shareholders may participate in the company’s growth and expansion goals and raise their stock rights.
+While there are benefits to participating in a rights issue, such as lower stock prices and better financial circumstances, there are also possible drawbacks.